-Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other plans or programmes that might, in combinations with the plan or project, have the potential to adversely impact upon European sites.
+Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other projects, plans or programmes that might, in combinations with the subject plan or project, have the potential to adversely impact upon European sites.
 The characteristics of the proposed project are foreseen to have very low effects to any European sites.
 Therefore, the in-combination effects do not need to be considered, as per the CIEEM 2016 guidelines.
 However, following a precautionary approach relevant projects within the receiving environment have been assessed.
-All plans and projects are subject to their own AA processes and therefore the assessment of in combination effects at a local level is undertaken to ensure the small-scale nature of the effects to the adjacent stream are not contributing to higher levels of effects.
+All plans and projects are subject to their own AA processes and therefore the assessment of in combination effects at a local level is undertaken to ensure the small-scale nature of the effects to local environs are not contributing to higher levels of effects; considering the indirect hydrological pathways identified.
 Table 3.3 outlines projects within the surrounding area from the last 5 years of the proposed site that were considered to have potential to interact with the proposed project to cause in-combination effects to European sites.